mathworks/Battery-Pack-Model-Simscape/README.md

 3. Workflow from Module Design to Full Pack
    * Demonstrates a workflow to go from a detailed battery module design to a real-time pack plant model
+4. Battery Management System for State of Charge estimation
+   * Shows how to use Kalman Filters (EKF) and predict battery state of charge.
+5. Battery Temperature estimation using Neural Networks
+   * Shows how to use Neural Networks to eliminate a sensor in the battery pack.
+     Demonstrates a workflow to generate training data for neural networks, train the network, validate it and use for time-series prediciton, and code generation for hardware deployment.

 Open batteryExamplesProjectSetup.prj to get started up the project path.
 The project shortcut buttons in the toolstrip open these three examples.